Black Sabbath

 Black Sabbath celebrated “13’s” release with a live event broadcast which included the premiere of the video for “End Of The Beginning.”

-They scored their first U.S. #1 album with “13.” selling over 120,000 copies in its debut week.
+The band scored their first U.S. #1 album with “13.” selling over 120,000 copies in its debut week.
 They had previously only reached the Billboard Top 10 once, when their ‘71 album “Master Of Reality” peaked at #8.

 In a reflective mood, Ozzy later stated, “I wasn’t really happy with the way it ended before, but this album has been received really well all over the world.
-I know I can now rest my head and die a happy man.
+I know I can now rest my head and die a happy man.”

 ###